enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Network/computer-network-proxy.md

 - Is an intermediary server
 - forwarding client requests to servers
-- returning server responsees back to clients
+- returning server responses to clients

 ## Operate Principle